A propos de Change the Game Academy

 Change the Game Academy is a program that aims to reach as many social changemakers around the world as possible to provide them with essential learning to mobilize people and funding locally for their cause.
 You cannot realize such a global outreach on your own.
-So, we work with national partner organizations in twelve countries directly with CBOs, self-help groups and small NGOs.
+So, we work with national partner organizations in fifteen countries directly with CBOs, self-help groups and small NGOs.
 In addition, we also work closely with clients such as INGOs and Foundations.
 Change the Game Academy enables them to train and coach their constituencies with the learning materials and classroom training of Change the Game Academy.

 What our partners and clients say

 Here’s what our customers and partners say about their experience with Change the Game Academy.
 Because in the end their opinion matters most.

 Nana Afadzinu Executive Director of WACSI – partner organisation CtGA in Ghana

 Marc Dullaert – Founder and Chair of KidsRights Foundation and first National Childrens’ Ombudsman in the Netherlands

 ““KidsRights Foundation empowers young changemakers.
 They can enroll in the Change the Game Academy.
 For them and for us it is crucial to receive this blended training program.
 An additional encouragement for them is that they can receive an accredited certification.
 Our experience with the Change the Game Academy team is very positive.
 They are not mere suppliers of a formula, but they are really comakers and cocreators, with an excellent service and proven concept.
 Also, the coaches on the spot are very experienced and pivotal for the success of the training.